archibate/vimrc/README-en.md

 If other Linux distro is used, the script will try to build fzf and ripgrep from source (slow).

-## Contribute
+## How to Contribute

-If you know how to install these packages on your Linux distro (or MacOS / Windows), please feel free to contribute by modifying the [src/install.sh](src/install.sh) in this repository.
+If you know how to install these packages on your Linux distro (or MacOS / Windows), please feel free to contribute by modifying the [.vim/install.sh](.vim/install.sh) in this repository.

-To test, run [src/package.sh](src/package.sh) to generate the `vimrc-release.tar.gz`.
+To test, run [.vim/package.sh](.vim/package.sh) to generate the installation script `vimrc-install.sh`.
-Then use it in Docker or other corresponding environment.
+Then run it in Docker or other corresponding environment to test.

-# Manual Install
+# Manual Install (not recommended)

 See the comments in [.vim/init.vim](.vim/init.vim) for manual installation steps.